AOEpeople/aoe_technology_radar/data/radar/2017-03-01/go-lang.md

 Go went from #54 to #13 on the [TIOBE index](http://www.tiobe.com/tiobe-index/) in January 2017, and it became the TIOBE programming language of the year 2016.

-Here at AOE, we use several services written in Go on a daily basis, such as Mattermost, Docker, Consul and Kubernetes.
+Here at DCX, we use several services written in Go on a daily basis, such as Mattermost, Docker, Consul and Kubernetes.
 Also, more and more applications, such as GitLab, incorporate Go-based services to "off load" heavy work.

 Go, as a programming language, has some very interesting features such as native support for concurrency (go routines), static compiled binaries with a very small memory footprint, cross compiling and much more.
 A big advantage of Go is the very flat learning curve, which allows developers from more dynamic languages such as PHP to be proficient in a very short time.